 What do the Baseball Reference Leader Boards Say?

-McCann was known as a hitting catcher, evidenced by those 6 Silver Sluggers but no Gold Gloves.
-Of the 118 backstops with at least 4,000 plate appearances and 50% of their games behind the plate, McCann’s OPS+ (110) is tied for 29th best.
-Among Hall of Famers, he’s ahead of only Rick Ferrell, Ray Schalk and Ivan Rodriguez.
-Schalk was highly respected for his defense (he threw out 52% of all base runners) while I-Rod won 13 Gold Gloves (with 46% of runners caught stealing).
+Among Hall of Famers, he’s ahead of only Rick Ferrell, Ray Schalk, and Ivan Rodriguez.
+Schalk was highly respected for his defense (he threw out 52% of all base runners), while I-Rod won 13 Gold Gloves (with 46% of runners caught stealing).
 Ferrell is widely considered to be one of the worst of the Veterans Committee selections.

 Speaking of the running game, McCann’s record is poor.
-In his career he threw out just 25% of all would be base thieves; in 10 different seasons he was in the top 5 of stolen bases allowed in the league in which he was playing.
+In his career, he threw out just 25% of all would-be base thieves; in 10 different seasons, he was in the top 5 of stolen bases allowed in the league in which he was playing.
 It’s because of this that McCann’s overall bWAR is relatively low, with his defense metrics dragging down his rating.

 The Art of Pitch Framing

 There is one key statistic, one that has only recently become available to the public, that elevates Brian McCann to a potential Hall of Fame candidate.
-According to the metrics compiled by FanGraphs and Baseball Prospectus, McCann was one of the best in the game at helping his pitchers get extra strikes and fewer balls by his ability to frame their pitches.
+According to the metrics compiled by FanGraphs and Baseball Prospectus, McCann was one of the best in the game at helping his pitchers get extra strikes and fewer balls through his ability to frame their pitches.

 Before getting into the numbers, let’s think about this in human terms.
 It’s often said that one of the most difficult things to do in sports is to hit a baseball.
 A batter has a split second to decide whether to swing or take, using their experience and knowledge to detect if they’re getting a ball in their happy place or if the pitch is about to dart out of the strike zone.

 Similarly, it takes an extraordinary amount of experience for a human umpire to correctly make the instantaneous calculation about whether a pitch is a ball or a strike.
 According to The Sporting News, MLB umpires missed 34,294 ball-strike calls in 2018, an average of 14 missed calls per game.
 On these borderline calls, the best catchers at pitch framing receive the ball with virtually no perceived movement.
 If a catcher sets up on the inside corner and has to reach across to catch a ball on the outside of the plate, the jerky motion creates the appearance that the pitcher badly missed his target.
-That may be true (the pitcher missing his target) but the pitch may have been a strike anyway.
+That may be true (the pitcher missing his target), but the pitch may have been a strike anyway.

 The point to this boring story is that highly intelligent people who could probably work for NASA have been able to quantify how many runs the best pitch framing catchers save or cost their teams by their ability to turn balls into called strikes.